 Then, 30 years ago this November, the Berlin Wall fell.
 The fortunes of both Vienna and CEE have since risen, but the journey has been fraught and is still far from over.

 Take the pain early

 CEE’s early transition from planned economics to market capitalism was harsh.
 Output plunged in most countries.
 In 1990, Poland’s real GDP declined by 11.6% the first year and a further 7% the next.
-In 1991, the Hungarian economy contracted by 12%.
+In 1991, the economy of Hungary contracted by 12%.
 The Bright Young Things at the IMF and other international financial institutions advocated “shock therapy” (including, among other things, mass privatization) based on a policy of “take the pain early; things will get better.”

-And for many they did, at least by the mid-1990s.
+And for many, they did, at least by the mid-1990s.
 But not before profound social upheaval and, in some countries, the rise of a gangster class profiting from rushed privatizations.
 Such was the stress that people born in CEE at the time are a centimeter shorter than predicted, according to the European Bank for Reconstruction and Development (EBRD).
 Fertility rates plunged.

 The “shock therapy” approach to transition has since been discredited, and many former advocates have at least partly recanted.
 But hindsight hardly helps those in places like Russia, where ugly memories and a sense of injustice still burn.
-There the transfer of state wealth to a tiny group of oligarchs was extreme and living standards dropped precipitously: Between the years of 1990 and 1998, the Russian economy posted positive growth only once.
+There, the transfer of state wealth to a tiny group of oligarchs was extreme and living standards dropped precipitously: Between the years of 1990 and 1998, the Russian economy posted positive growth only once.
 Reverberations matter.
 Current President Vladimir Putin has “capitalized on popular disillusionment with liberal economic policies and particularly with the oligarchic system [of] the 1990s,” according to Russia expert Vasily Astrov.